 The wonderful thing about mushroom logs is that you will get multiple years worth of edible fungi without having to re-inoculate your logs.
 On average a mushroom log will produce for 1 year per inch of diameter of the log.
 Meaning if you inoculated a 5 inch diameter oak log with shiitake spawn, it will most likely produce for 5 years!

 When you're ready to grow Shiitakes, using an Outdoor Mushroom Log Kit is the most accessible way to begin your journey into mushroom cultivation.
 This mushroom grow kit give you all the supplies you need to jump right into having edible mushrooms right in your back yard!

 For larger projects you will want to use Shiitake Sawdust Spawn paired with an inoculation tool.
 Watch the video below to learn more about growing shiitakes on logs!

 North Spore began as urban mushroom farm producing Oyster mushrooms and, to this day, Oysters are still a cornerstone of our business.
 They're versatile, delicious, and the easiest mushroom to grow inside your own home!
 If you're looking for a mushroom growing kit that you can count on to give you fresh mushrooms as soon as possible then look no further.

-We created our Indoor Grow at Home Kits to bring mushroom growing to the masses.
+We created our Indoor Spray-and-Grow Kits to bring mushroom growing to the masses.
 Each mushroom grow kit is a block of sawdust that has been colonized by oyster mushroom mycelium.
 Simply cut a slit in the plastic against the block, spritz it with water every day, and watch mushrooms grow right before your eyes!
 It's easy, exciting, and you're sure to grow edible mushroom on your kitchen counter in two weeks.